jaimetur/GooglePhotosTakeoutHelper/README.md

 **Best for:** Developers, users migrating to photo management software that can read JSON metadata, or those who don't care about visual album organization.

 ### ❌ Nothing
-**What it does:** Ignores albums entirely and creates only `ALL_PHOTOS` with files from year folders.
-Album-only files are included if they can be linked to year folders.
+**What it does:** Ignores albums entirely and creates only `ALL_PHOTOS` with all files organized chronologically.
+All files are moved to `ALL_PHOTOS` regardless of their source location.

 **Advantages:**
 - Simplest processing
 - Fastest execution
 - Clean, single-folder result
 - No complex album logic
+- No data loss - all files are moved

 **Disadvantages:**
 - Completely loses album organization
-- Some album-only photos might be skipped
 - No way to recover album information later

 **Best for:** Users who don't care about album organization and just want all photos in chronological order.